dantegates/dantegates.github.io/_posts/2019-01-19-active-learning-and-deep-probabalistic-ensembles.md

 After labeling these points we can update $D_{L}$ and repeat the process as desired.

-Of course, since we've mentioned the word "uncertainty" several times by now it should be clear why we are interested in deep probabalistic networks.
-Theoretically we can define a deep probabalistic, or bayesian, neural network as
+Of course, since we've mentioned the word "uncertainty" several times by now it should be clear why we are interested in deep probabilistic networks.
+Theoretically we can define a deep probabilistic, or Bayesian, neural network as

 $$
 \begin{equation}